salesh/grocerystore/README.md

 Ultimately, the choice depends on factors such as the size of the hierarchy, the nature of the operations we will be performing, and the team's familiarity with the chosen model. <br/>
 Different models have been used successfully in various applications, so it's important to evaluate what fits best for our specific use case. <br/>

-I considered a large application with a deep hierarchy with a need for efficient reading and that needs to perform requested operations of querying all descendants of one location in order to find all employees for the requested location and their descendants. <br/>
+I considered a large application with a deep hierarchy with a need for efficient reading and that needs to perform requested operations of querying all descendants of one office in order to find all employees for the requested office and their descendants. <br/>
-Another important thing is that a check query is triggered whenever we need to interact with some location in order to check if we are trying to work with the location where we have permission.  <br/>
+Another important thing is that a check query is triggered whenever we need to interact with some office/store in order to check if we are trying to work with the office/store where we have permission.  <br/>

 The Nested Sets pattern was chosen for the purpose of this task.  <br/>
 The Nested Sets pattern provides a fast and efficient solution for finding subtree.  <br/>
-His cost comes with the need to change the hierarchy, but this tradeoff looks acceptable in the assumption that we will not often change our structure.<br/>
+The cost comes with the need to change the hierarchy, but this tradeoff looks acceptable in the assumption that we will not often change our structure.<br/>
-One ability to do it would be remapping the whole structure and simply replacing all with new documents.<br/>
+One ability to do it would be remapping the whole structure and replacing all with new documents.<br/>

 <p align="center">
 <img src="https://github.com/salesh/grocerystore/assets/3098030/290af33d-25fe-4e5b-8123-1355f139f3aa">